DIRACGrid/DIRAC/docs/source/UserGuide/WebAppUserGuide/index.rst

    :align: center

 You have to provide the Shared State (for example: desktop|zmathe|lhcb_prmgr|JobMonitorAll) and a name (for example: newName).
-You have tree different way to load a shared state:
+You have three different way to load a shared state:

 #.
 Load
 #.
 Create Link
 #.
 Load & Create Link

 **Load**